DD-DeCaF/metabolic-ninja/README.md

 Before deploying the service you should run those commands with the `-e ENVIRONMENT=production` or `staging` flag in order to create the required tables on our production/staging database.

+## Products

+The Products API resource lists all the metabolites in the universal model `cameo.models.universal.metanetx_universal_model_bigg_rhea`.
+To allow the web service to avoid loading the large universal models into memory, the list of metabolites is written to `data/products.json` by the script `src/tools/dump_products.py`.
+This dump must be updated whenever the list of metabolites in the universal model changes.